dojeon-ai/STRAP/README.md

-# STRAP: Spatio-Temporal Framework for Real Estate Apprisal
+# A Spatio-Temporal Framework for Real Estate Appraisal

 This repository contains a PyTorch implementation of the paper